Kong/docs.konghq.com/app/konnect/configure/runtime-manager/runtime-groups/manage.md

     Each runtime group in the organization must have a unique name.

-1. Add any labels in key-value pair format.
+1. Add any labels in `key:value` pair format.

     For example, you might set `location:us-west`, where `location` is the key and the `us-west` is the value.